fHDHR/fHDHR/docs/ADV_Config.md

 The `fhdhr` contains all the configuration options for interfacing between this script and your media platform.
 * `address` and `port` are what we will allow the script to listen on. `0.0.0.0` is the default, and will respond to all.
 * `discovery_address` may be helpful for making SSDP work properly.
 If `address` is not `0.0.0.0`, we will use that.
 If this is not set to a real IP, we won't run SSDP.
 SSDP is only really helpful for discovering in Plex/Emby.
 It's a wasted resource since you can manually add the `ip:port` of the script to Plex.
 * `tuner_count` is a limit of devices able to stream from the script.
-The default is 3, as per Locast's documentation.
-A 4th is possible, but is not reccomended.
+The default is 4.
 * `friendlyname` is to set the name that Plex sees the script as.
 * `reporting_*` are settings that show how the script projects itself as a hardware device.
 * `device_auth` and `require_auth` are for an unimplemented Authentication feature.